OpenPj/alfresco-process-services-docker-deployment/README.md

 Each component will have its own Docker Volume for managing the storage:

-* aps-db-volume
+* `aps-db-volume`: database storage for activiti-app
-* aps-admin-db-volume
+* `aps-contentstore-volume`: contentstore for attachments
-* aps-contentstore-volume
+* `aps-es-volume`: file storage for search indexes
-* aps-es-volume
+* `aps-admin-db-volume`: database storage for activiti-admin

 The provided run script will create these volumes for you.